Faculty Spotlight: Brian Sebade

 If you asked Brian Sebade to name all the plants growing in your field, pasture, or backyard, he could do it.
 If pressed, he’d probably nonchalantly rattle off their scientific names as well.

-A black and white photo of a man with cropped hair and bear wearing a checked short-sleeved collared shirt.
+A black and white photo of a smiling man wearing a checked short-sleeved collared shirt.

 Brian Sebade.